Cubeir/Vanilla-RTX-App/README.md

 - Hovering any control in the app displays a unique pixel art communicating its function in the bottom left side of the app, for instance, sliders show how they should impact the visuals seen in-game as you change them, toggles show before/after, and buttons/other controls display a mildly artistic interpretation of what the they do!
   In combination with descriptive tooltips, this is meant to help make the app less intimidating and more beginner-friendly.

-- Holding shift while clicking the lamp icon at the top will copy logs to your clipboard for debugging, it may be helpful to attach these when reporting issues.
+- Holding shift while clicking the lamp icon next to app's title will copy logs to your clipboard for debugging, it may be helpful to attach these when reporting issues.
+The same lamp also dynamically reacts to what you do while using the app.

 - The following settings persist between sessions: tuning options/slider values, Preview toggle, theme choice, and game install locations.
   Allowing you to keep your personal favorite values and quickly re-tune newer versions without having to remember everything, or come back to the app and swap DLSS again or reinstall your BetterRTX preset quickly in case of a Minecraft update.